-Your eyes are resilient, but are still susceptible to many different conditions.
+Your eyes are resilient but are still susceptible to many different conditions.
 Here at Anh Nguyen Ophthalmology, we treat some of the most common (and not-so-common) conditions, such as:

-- Astigmatism: Astigmatism is another common refractive error that is often combined with myopia or hyperopia.
+Astigmatism is another common refractive error that is often combined with myopia or hyperopia.
 Astigmatism causes your cornea to be irregular in shape.
 Astigmatism is treated through LASIK and refractive lens exchange.

 Dry eyes are extremely common, especially as you reach middle age.
 They can be caused by a multitude of factors such as hormone changes, environment, and lifestyle.
 Dry eye can be treated with eye drops, punctal plugs, supplements, and/or a procedure called LipiFlow.

-- Cataracts: Cataracts are one of the most common eye conditions in the world.
-With age, the proteins that make up the natural Lens begin to break down and clump together.
+Cataracts are one of the most common eye conditions in the world.
+With age, the proteins that make up the natural lens begin to break down and clump together.
 As these proteins clump together, they begin to obscure the lens, causing it to become foggy.
 Cataracts are only treatable through surgery.
 Millions of people undergo cataract surgery each year, and it is considered a safe and routine procedure.

-- Pterygium: Pterygium is a fleshy growth that occurs on the cornea.
+Pterygium is a fleshy growth that occurs on the cornea.
 It can become irritated and obstruct vision as it grows over a period of years.
 This can be removed with a simple surgical procedure.

-- Macular Degeneration: The macula, the small patch of tissue in the middle of the retina, can slowly start to deteriorate as you age.
+The macula, the small patch of tissue in the middle of the retina, can slowly start to deteriorate as you age.
 This is called macular degeneration.
 The most common type of macular degeneration does not usually require treatment.
 The more advanced type can be treated through laser surgery, medications, and special devices.